morgoe/yogaruka/_includes/content/yoga/prices.md

 ### Private Sessions

 Private sessions can go from 45 to 90 minutes in length.
-Your first private session will include a **free 15-minute anatomical assessment** to cater for your very specific needs, so allow for slightly more time than you booked.
+Your first private session will include a **free 15-minute anatomical assessment** to cater to your specific needs, so allow for slightly more time than you booked.

 {% include price.html title="Private ONLINE Class" subtitle="60-90min" amount="from $88" url="/contact" %}